Achievable logoAchievable logo

 • Peabody development motor scale

-• Define: assesses gross and fine motor development to include spontaneous, elicited reflexes, and automatic reactions used for primarily for developmental delay
+• Define: assesses gross and fine motor development to include spontaneous, elicited reflexes, and automatic reactions used primarily for developmental delay

 • Age for use of scale: 0-42 months